naofel1/go-fortytwo/README.md

 ## Status

-The FortyTwo API golang package is in beta.
+The FortyTwo API golang package is in alpha.
 If you want to contribute you are welcome to do so.
 Please read the [contributing guidelines](CONTRIBUTING.md) before you start.

 ## License